ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### New and updated content type icons

-To help users quickly identify different content types in the Back Office, all content type references are now accompanied with icons.
+To help users quickly identify different content types in the back office, all content type references are now accompanied with icons.
 Also, content type icons have changed slightly.

 ![Content type icons](img/4.6_content_type_icons.png "Content type icons")